robboz4/PiGMiMon/README.md

 You can customize the email or sms message.
 For example in the sms message I added the url for my PiGMi.
 This way I can simply click on the link and open up the main page.

-It should be set up as either a cronjob or as a program that runs  on boot up.
+It should be set up to run on boot up.
 There are instructions on the main Raspberry Pi pages on how to do this.
+It is recommended to use the system service method, so it runs after Apache and PHP have been launced.